 For example, those individuals have a right to opt out of Wrike’s Processing of their Personal Data for direct marketing purposes.

 To exercise any rights relating to Service Data, Users should contact the relevant administrator for the Workspace associated with the Service Data, not Wrike.
 Regular Users of a Workspace can find contact information for the relevant Customer’s administrator(s) by logging in to the Workspace and selecting “Profile”, then “Profile Settings”, and then “Account Information”.
-Other individuals may contact Wrike to ask Wrike to forward a request or inquiry to a particular Workspace’s administrator.
+Other individuals may contact Wrike to ask Wrike to forward a request or inquiry to a particular Workspace’s administrator or contact point.
 If you are a Customer account administrator or Customer account owner and require assistance with this process, such as if you want to make a request with respect to your own User data, you may contact us as described below.

-Many of the rights described here are subject to significant limitations and exceptions under the Privacy Shield Frameworks and applicable law.
+Many of the rights described here are subject to significant limitations and exceptions under the Privacy Shield and applicable law.
 For example, objections to the Processing of Personal Data, and withdrawals of consent, typically will not have retroactive effect.

 To provide security for Service Data within the Platform, we maintain physical, organizational and technical safeguards, which are subject to periodic changes.
 The specific Platform security options available to Customers depend on their Platform Plan.
 Customers’ use of available safeguards will impact the level of protection available for the Service Data.
 Communications with Wrike through other methods such as email or phone are not subject to those protections.
 Third-party software and services integrated into our Service Offerings, such Google Drive, Box, Dropbox and other integrations, are handled by such third parties subject to their own privacy and security procedures, which we do not control.
 We use different safeguards to help secure the other Personal Data we handle.
 No security method is perfect, and we cannot guarantee that any data will remain secure.